koyo-finance/docs/docs/guide/Locker/withdraw.md

 When your lock time has expired, you probably want to withdraw your assets back into your wallet.

-To your luck, this process couldn't be easier.
+You are in luck, this process couldn't be easier.

 First proceed to [koyo.finance/lock](https://koyo.finance/lock) page.

-To be able to withdraw your assets, you must first have your wallet connected to Kōyō Finance. however we won't go through the connect wallet process as we already did in [Lock](http://localhost:3000/protocol/guide/Locker/Lock#connect-your-wallet) section of the guide.
+To be able to withdraw your assets, you must first have your wallet connected to Kōyō Finance.
+However we won't go through the connect wallet process as we already did in [Lock](http://localhost:3000/protocol/guide/Locker/Lock#connect-your-wallet) section of the guide.

 ## Withdrawing

 There is really no need to explain how this will look like.
-You'll se a bick "WITHDRAW KYO" button.
+You'll see a big "WITHDRAW KYO" button.

 When you click it, a confrmation should appear in your wallet.